 - Installation of built-in appliances

 The list of home improvements that can increase your basis is much more comprehensive.
-That’s why we advise working with a property management company to determine if you’re eligible for tax deductions.
+That’s why we advise working with a luxury property maintenance company to determine if you’re eligible for tax deductions.

 It’s worth mentioning that the improvements must be present when you sell your home.
 For instance, if you add storm windows, those windows should still be part of the house when you sell.